GitHver/nixisotemp/assets/configuration.md

 The `modules` directory just has files that are imported to every config file.
 They are made of the *options-config* syntax that specifies an available option and what it does.
 With this you can have reusable parts that can be used to enable/disable predefined settings.
 All files are imported recursively, so the directory names and structure don't matter and are just for organisation.

-The `assets` directory just contains the documentation and any other assets you might need for the setup, like an image for GRUB splash screen.
+The `library` directory just contains snippets of nix code (expressions) that you create and want to reuse.
+All files get imported in the flake.nix and are thus available anywhere.

 ### Default config file